trueberryless/the-thinking-hub/src/content/posts/scientific-thinking.md

 ### Theory: The Holy Grail

 When a hypothesis survives enough attempts to kill it, it graduates to a **Theory**.
 A theory is a consolidated explanation of a slice of reality.
-A good theory, like Einstein’s Theory of Relativity, solves open questions and predicts things we haven't seen yet—like black holes—without falling apart under testing.
+A good theory, like Einstein’s Theory of Relativity, solves open questions and predicts things we haven't seen yet — like black holes — without falling apart under testing.

 But theories can also be traps.
 In the late 19th century, the accepted theory of aerodynamics suggested that heavier-than-air flight was effectively impossible or impractical.
 This was a "bad theory," but it was socially accepted.
 The Wright Brothers succeeded because they chose to actively doubt the theory.
 They built their own wind tunnel, generated their own data, and ignored the scientific consensus.
 Theories are cognitive artifacts that let us think new thoughts, but they are also social artifacts.
 If the Wright Brothers hadn't flown, the bad theory of aerodynamics might have persisted for another fifty years simply because the experts agreed on it.

 ---

-_Next up: We enter the messy world of "Paradigms"—why the rules of science change depending on whether you are studying an iron cube or a group of nuns._
+_Next up: We enter the messy world of "Paradigms" — why the rules of science change depending on whether you are studying an iron cube or a group of nuns._

 ## Part 4: Whose Truth Is It Anyway?
 (Paradigms, Bias, and the Limits of Objectivity)

 We have built the machine (the Scientific Method), but now we have to decide where to point it.
 This brings us to the concept of **Paradigms**.
 A paradigm is essentially a framework of beliefs and assumptions that defines how we look at the world.
 It dictates what questions we are allowed to ask and what kind of answers we accept as valid.

 The scientific revolution ushered in the age of **Modernism**.
 This was the era of the Industrial Revolution, where we began to view the world as an objective, measurable reality and ourselves as rational, complex machines.
-It birthed a kind of "techno-solutionism"—the belief that any problem, no matter how human, could be solved with enough engineering.
+It birthed a kind of "techno-solutionism" — the belief that any problem, no matter how human, could be solved with enough engineering.
 You can see this optimism in the art of the time, like Italian Futurism, which worshipped speed and machinery.
 But you also see the anxiety in early science fiction.
 H.G.
 Wells and Aldous Huxley wrote warnings, but the most striking was perhaps Yevgeny Zamyatin’s 1920 novel _We_, which depicted a dystopian world ruled entirely by cold mathematical logic.

 ### The Reign of Positivism